at boston college

 U-View is accessed via Agora Portal.
-After you log in, go the My Services tab and select a choice from under the Human Resources category.
+After you log in, go to the My Services tab and select a choice from under the Human Resources category.
 UView allows you to view (and in some instances update) University information about yourself.
 You may also update certain items.
 UView information may include your address, phone number, vehicle information, financial aid, current courses and grades, and paycheck information.
-Students may register for classes through UView (and a telnet client).
+Students may register for classes through UView (with a telnet client).
 Learn more about U-View.

 Learn about VGA from Wikipedia.

 Vista is the name of a Microsoft operating system software and Vista (short for Blackboard Vista) is also the name of a course management system in use at Boston College.